How to see the "Da Vinci glow" illuminate the crescent moon this week

 How can I see the Da Vinci glow?

 According to Live Science, it's only possible to see the glow when a slim crescent moon is visible close to the horizon during the first or last few days of the moon's orbit.
-That is happening this week, making now a good time to try to see the phenomenon.
+That is happening this week, making Thursday morning, May 17, before sunrise a good time to try to see the phenomenon.

+The best days to see it after sunset are next week on Sunday, May 21; Monday, May 22; and Tuesday, May 23, Live Science said.
+Try looking at the sky in the hour following sunset.

 In general, Earthshine is brightest between April and June, NASA said.